 If you are an Armenian citizen and want to come to Turkey for tourism or business purposes, you need a visa.
 The visa process can be quite complicated, but fortunately there are several visa-free tourist options open to Armenians.
-Here we will outline the most popular and easiest ways for Armenians to obtain Turkey Visa for Armenian Citizens
+Here we will outline the most popular and easiest ways for Armenians to obtain NEW ZEALAND VISA FOR SLOVAK CITIZENS

 There are three types of Turkish visas: tourist, business, and student.
 Tourist visas allow visitors to stay in Turkey for up to 90 days, while business visas allow holders to stay for up to six months and study in Turkey for up to three months.
 Student visas give holders the right to stay in Turkey for up to one year and study at any university or college.